yahia-ali-93/BMC-Installation-Doc/ITSM/Deployment Engine.md

     gpasswd --delete git wheel
     ```

-3. Update the kubectl version by removing the binary at `/usr/local/bin` and adding the cluster binary version in it's place. and add the kubeconfig file to `/root/.kube/config`.
-Also add the `kubeadmin-password` file to the same directory
+3. Update the kubectl version by removing the binary at `/usr/local/bin` and adding the cluster binary version in it's place. and add the kubeconfig file to `/root/.kube` and rename it to `config`.
+Also add the `kubeadmin-password` file to the same directory.
+  3.1. check that `.kube` folder exists in the `git` user, if not then create it and put the same kube config file in here too.

 4. add the openshift binary to `/usr/local/bin` so you can login to the cluster from the jenkins machine